kakaobrain/brain-agent/README.md

 We release the source code and trained agent to facilitate future research on DMLab benchmark.

-The agent successfully obtained SOTA score of **91.25** (testing) in terms of capped human normalized score on DMLab-30 (multi-task mode), after training for 20B frames.
+The agent successfully obtained near SOTA score of **91.25** (testing) in terms of capped human normalized score on DMLab-30 (multi-task mode), after training for 20B frames.